UK Construction Safety Glossary

 Toolbox Talk

 A short, focused safety briefing delivered to workers on site, usually lasting between five and fifteen minutes.
 Toolbox talks cover a single topic relevant to the current work activities, such as manual handling, working at height, or the use of specific equipment.
-They are an effective way to reinforce safe working practices and keep health and safety front of mind.
+Attendance must be recorded and signed.
+They are an effective way to reinforce safe working practices and keep health and safety front of mind throughout a project.

 Welfare Facilities

 The amenities that must be provided on a construction site to protect the health and wellbeing of workers.
-Under CDM 2015, welfare facilities include toilets, washing stations, drinking water, changing areas, rest facilities, and somewhere to heat food.
+Under CDM 2015, welfare facilities include toilets, washing stations with hot and cold running water, drinking water, changing areas, rest facilities, and somewhere to heat food.
 The principal contractor must ensure these facilities are available from the start of the construction phase and maintained throughout.

 Work at Height Regulations 2005